 .

-The approach of Guralnik et al. (2015) is very similar to that of Kars et al. (2008), but instead of using a single saturating exponential the model fits a general-order kinetics function of the form:
+The approach of Guralnik et al. (2015) is very similar to that of Kars et al. (2008) but, instead of using a single saturating exponential, the model fits a general-order kinetics function of the form:

 $$\frac{L_x}{T_x}(t^*) = A \phi (t^*)(1 - (1 + (\frac{1}{D_0}) t^* c)^{-1/c})$$